This content doesn’t contain and isn’t meant to provide legal, tax, or business advice.*

 Partnership

 Partnerships, which can be limited or general, are single businesses with two or more owners.
 In both taxation and liability, partnerships are treated the same as sole proprietorships.
-The primary difference is two or more owners share income and responsibilities in a partnership.
+The primary difference is that two or more owners share income and responsibilities in a partnership.

 C corporation